tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr4.png)

 Our confidence interval is so small.
 Practically invisible.
-We notice this due to the very narrow confidence bands in our qplot.
-This is most likely attributed due to the high number of observations (54,000).
-If you were a jewelry store manager we can see how useful this information is to predict, in our range, the price of the diamond from the size.
+However, don't freak out.
+This due to the data being loggedand a high number of observations (54,000).
+If you were a jewelry store manager we may see how useful this information is to predict, in our range, the price of the diamond from the size.

 Now, if you were a newly-wed couple trying to look for a ring and wanted to see the predicted price for a 1 carat diamond, we just need to use the `predict()` functionality and insert a new dataframe containing the desired x-value.
 If you transformed the data, make sure to un-transform the information to correctly interpret (using `exp()`)!